BiaChaudhry/Datascience-Portfolio-BiaChaudhry/README.md

   5. The reduction in productivity is due to non-familiarity with distance learning and work from home.

 ### CONCLUSION:
-Conclusively I would say that such analysis allows us to better tackle the situation like current pandemic effectively, and enable us to use technology to move forward with maximum productivity.
+Conclusively I would say that such analysis allows us to better tackle the situation like current pandemic effectively, and enables us to use technology to move forward with maximum productivity.
 [FULL REPORT](https://drive.google.com/file/d/1PDK4uhh-YfA-P0YsmjMydbO4B5_ZCb-J/view?usp=drivesdk)

 ---